grekichi/p4a_wheel/README.md

 For app create

-tempolary use from 29th May 2024
+temporary use from 29th May 2024

 """